crownstone/crownstone-lib-nodejs-cloud/README.md

 > Used for hubs to get the tokens identifying users.

-### SphereUsers

-#### *async* data() : Promise\<cloud_sphereUserDataSet[]>
->> returns cloud_sphereUserDataSet[]: JSON containing the data for all users in the Sphere.
-[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
->
-> This method will get data from the users in the Sphere.
-If it has been obtained once, it will be cached and returned directly the next time this method is called.

-### Locations
+### Location
-This class is not meant to be created directly, you get this from the CrownstoneCloud or via the Spheres.
-If you have received this class using a filter, this class represents all locations that have been filtered, and all subsequent items called on this object will also belong to these locations.
+This class is not meant to be created directly, you get this from the CrownstoneCloud.
+It represents a single location.

  #### *async* data() : Promise\<cloud_Location[]>
  >> returns cloud_Location[]: JSON containing the data for all locations that match the filter.
 [Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
  >
  > This method will get the location data from the cloud.
-If it has been obtained once, it will be cached and returned directly the next time this method is called.

- #### *async* refresh() : Promise\<self>
+#### *async* crownstones() : Promise\<cloud_Stone[]>
- >> returns Locations.
-This is the same class as this method was called upon so you can chain after it.
+>> returns cloud_Stone[]: JSON containing the data for all crownstones in this Location.
+[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
 >
- > This method will refresh the cache of data for this location collection.
-This does not include all items downstream like the Crownstones.
-Just the Location Data.

- #### crownstones(filter: filter = null) : Crownstones
- >> filter: You can optionally provide a filter to get a subset of all your Crownstones.
-This filter can be it's name, short-uid or cloud id.
- >> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
- >>
- >> returns Crownstones: This object allows you to get data related to Crownstones as well as switch them via the cloud.
- >
- > You use this method as a startingpoint to get data related to the Crownstone(s) or if you want to switch them.
-This does not request anything from the cloud by itself.
+> You use this method to download the data of all Crownstones in this Location.

-### Crownstones
+### Crownstone
-This class is not meant to be created directly, you get this from the CrownstoneCloud or via the Spheres.
-If you have received this class using a filter, this class represents all locations that have been filtered, and all subsequent items called on this object will also belong to these locations.
+This class is not meant to be created directly, you get this from the CrownstoneCloud.
+It represents a single Crownstone.

- #### *async* data() : Promise\<cloud_Stone[]>
+ #### *async* data() : Promise\<cloud_Stone>
- >> returns cloud_Stone[]: JSON containing the data for all locations that match the filter.
+ >> returns cloud_Stone: JSON containing the data for this specific Crownstone.
 [Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
  >
  > This method will get the Crownstone data from the cloud.
-If it has been obtained once, it will be cached and returned directly the next time this method is called.

- #### *async* refresh() : Promise\<self>
- >> returns Crownstones.
-This is the same class as this method was called upon so you can chain after it.
- >
- > This method will refresh the cache of data for this Crownstone collection.

 #### *async* currentSwitchState() : Promise\<number>
 >> returns the current switchstate between 0 and 100.
 >
 >This assumes that there is only one Crownstone selected by the filter or that it came from crownstoneById.
 If not, an error will be thrown.

-#### *async* currentSwitchStateData() : Promise\<{[stoneId: string]: cloud_SwitchState}>
->> returns the current switchstate for all Crownstones matching the filter conditions.  cloud_Switchstate: { timestamp: string, switchState: number } where switchState is between 0 and 100.
->
->You can use this to get the current switchstate for a collection of Crownstones.

 #### *async* setSwitch(percentage: number)
 >> value: number between 0 and 100.